zipnn/zipnn/README.md

 ### Example of compressing a hosted model
 In this example, ZipNN compresses a full model hosted on the Hugging Face AI-Hub.
-We compress [AI21Labs Jamba-v0.1](https://huggingface.co/ai21labs/Jamba-v0.1) by 33% - which could save ~1PB on monthly downloads.
+We compress [AI21Labs Jamba-v0.1](https://huggingface.co/ai21labs/Jamba-v0.1) by 33% - which could save ~1PB of monthly downloads.

 From the model's directory (which [can be forked locally](https://huggingface.co/docs/hub/en/repositories-next-steps#duplicating-with-the-git-history-fork)) run:
 ```